PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ## GitHub

 [GitHub Storage](/api/latest/environments/storage.html#github) is a storage option that uploads flows to a GitHub repository as `.py` files.
-Flows stored using this option can be run by [local agents](/orchestration/agents/local.html) as long as the machine running the local agent is configured to pull from a git repo or by container-based agents using the method outlined [below](/orchestration/execution/storage_options.html#non-docker-storage-for-containerized-environments).

 For a detailed look on how to use GitHub storage visit the [Using file based storage](/core/idioms/file-based.html) idiom.